 MAN HAS MADE HIS MATCH… NOW IT’S HIS PROBLEM.

 When I first saw this classic science fiction flick, I was thoroughly unimpressed.
-It looked great, but the story and action were so forgettable that I refused to put in the same category as films like The Terminator (1984) and 2001 (1968).
+It looked great, but the story and action were so forgettable that I refused to put it in the same category as films like The Terminator (1984) and 2001 (1968).
 As a sign of its troubled production, Blade Runner has been released in several different versions and ever since its premiere people have been trying to put together a cut everybody could agree on as the most definitive.
 In 1993, a director’s cut was released but Ridley Scott had little to do with it; the version I’ve watched prior to this review is the 2007 “final cut” where Scott did have complete control.
 It is the best of the bunch, but there is still one problem – in spite of the changes, Blade Runner remains a stolid experience.

 Los Angeles, 2019.
 Retired police officer Rick Deckard (Harrison Ford) returns to his old job as a “blade runner”, hunting down and destroying replicants on Earth.
 They are biologically engineered machines, robots that look and feel exactly like humans, used as slave labor on distant planets.
 Sometimes they manage to escape to Earth, and this is why Deckard is reinstated – his assignment is to find and retire four specific replicants.
 The reason why they are in Los Angeles is because their creator, Dr. Eldon Tyrell (Joe Turkel), lives there and they consider him the key to extending the four-year life span that every replicant has.
 As Deckard starts chasing his targets, their artificial lives are running out…